 An internal combustion engine burns a mixture of fuel and air.
 The most common type is a four-stroke engine.
 A piston slides in and out of a cylinder.
 Two or more valves allow the fuel and the air to enter the cylinder and the gases that form when the fuel and air burn to leave the cylinder.
 As the piston slides back and forth inside the cylinder, the volume that the gases can occupy changes drastically.

 The process of converting heat into work begins when the piston is pulled out of the cylinder, expanding the enclosed space and allowing fuel and air to flow into that space through a valve.
 This motion is called the intake stroke or induction stroke.
 Next, the fuel and the air mixture are squeezed together by pushing the piston into the cylinder.
 This is called the compression stroke.
 At the end of the compression stroke, with the fuel and the air mixture squeezed as tightly as possible, the spark plug at the sealed end of the cylinder fires and ignites the mixture.
 The hot burning fuel has an enormous pressure and it pushes the piston out of the cylinder.
 This power stroke is what provides power to the engine and the attached machinery.
 Finally, the burned gas is squeezed out of the cylinder through another valve in the exhaust stroke.
 These four strokes repeat over and over again.
 Most internal combustion engines have at least four cylinders and pistons.
 There is always at least one cylinder going through the power stroke and it can carry the other cylinders through the non-power strokes.
-The maximum efficiency of such an engine is emax = ( Tignition - Tair)/Tignition where Tignition is the temperature of the fuel-air mixture after ignition.
+The maximum efficiency of such an engine is emax = (Tignition - Tair)/Tignition where Tignition is the temperature of the fuel-air mixture after ignition.
 To maximize the fuel efficiency, you have to create the hottest possible fuel air mixture after ignition.
 The highest efficiency that has been achieved is approximately 50% of emax.

-Link: Interal combustion engine (Youtube)
+External link: Interal combustion engine (Youtube)

 A heat engine absorbs 360 J of thermal energy and performs 25 J of work in